 Wind is an emissions-free source of energy

-A wind turbine has a small physical footprint relative to the amount of electricity it can produce.
-Groups of wind turbines, sometimes called wind farms, are located on open land or on mountain ranges and can also be placed offshore in lakes or in the ocean.
+An individual wind turbine has a relatively small physical footprint.
+Groups of wind turbines, sometimes called wind farms, are located on open land, on mountain ridges, or offshore in lakes or the ocean.

-Wind turbines have some negative impacts on the environment
+Wind turbines have some negative effects on the environment

-Modern wind turbines are large machines, and some people do not like the visual impact they have on the landscape.
-A small number of wind turbines have also caught fire, and some have leaked lubricating fluids, but these are rare occurrences.
-Some people do not like the sound that wind turbine blades make.
+Modern wind turbines can be very large machines, and they may visually affect the landscape.
+A small number of wind turbines have also caught fire, and some have leaked lubricating fluids, but these occurrences are rare.
+Some people do not like the sound that wind turbine blades make as they turn in the wind.
 Some types of wind turbines and wind projects cause bird and bat deaths.
 These deaths may contribute to declines in the population of species also affected by other human-related impacts.
-The wind energy industry and the U.S. government are researching ways to reduce the impact of wind turbines on birds and bats.
+The wind energy industry and the U.S. government are researching ways to reduce the effect of wind turbines on birds and bats.

-Most wind power projects on land also require service roads that add to the physical impact on the environment.
-Wind turbines also require the use of rare earth minerals.
-These minerals are often located in countries with less stringent environmental standards than the United States, and the mining of these minerals may have negative impacts on the environment.
-Producing the metals and other materials used to make wind turbines and the concrete used for their foundations requires the use of energy, which may be produced by fossil fuels.
+Most wind power projects on land require service roads that add to the physical effects on the environment.
+Wind turbines may also use rare earth minerals.
+These minerals are often located in countries with less stringent environmental standards than the United States, and mining these minerals can have negative effects on the environment.
+Producing the metals and other materials used to make wind turbines and the concrete used for their foundations requires energy that may have been produced by fossil fuels.